AsahiLinux/docs/SW:Boot.md

+Apple Silicon devices seem to follow a boot flow very similar to modern iOS devices.

 # Stage 0 (SecureROM)

 This stage is located in the boot ROM.
-Among others, it verifies, loads and executes stage 1 from NOR.
+Among others, it verifies, loads and executes normal stage 1 from NOR.
+If this fails, it falls back to DFU mode.

+# Normal boot

-# Stage 1 (LLB)
+## Stage 1 (LLB)

 This stage is the primary early loader, located in the on-board NOR.
 This boot stage very roughly goes as follows, given a target partition to boot from: